 Instructions for a team of 8 sprinters:

-- Hand out a sheet of paper (A4 or letter size) and ask everyone to fold it into in half three times and unfolded to get the eight panels.
+- Hand out a paper sheet (A4 or letter size) and ask everyone to fold it into half three times and unfold it to get the eight panels.

 - Explain the timing of the brainwriting and that you will keep track of time during the entire exercise: (1min for the first round, 1min 30s for the second round, 2 min for the next six rounds)